shawhintech/shiftpodcooling/guide-cooling.md

-AC setups at the Burn, peoples experiences, generators-
+AC setups at the Burn, peoples experiences, and read here if you are running on a generator (not connected to a grid)
 ________________________________________________________
 TLDR: More power is better, shade your pod, dual hose portable AC is better (but still creates negative pressure), hard start capacitors kind of work, soft starters should work.